oascout25/gora-node-stack/README.md

 Docker Compose: Install Docker Compose following the instructions here: https://docs.docker.com/compose/install/

 Generate a new seed phrase for the participation node.
-You can use the Algorand Wallet, Algorand CLI tools, or a third-party tool like MyAlgo Wallet (https://wallet.myalgo.com/) to generate a new Algorand wallet.
+You can use the Algorand Wallet, Algorand CLI tools, or a third-party tool like Pera Wallet (https://web.perawallet.app) to generate a new Algorand wallet.
 Store the seed phrase and public key safely, as you'll need them in the next steps.

 Important: DO NOT use this wallet for any other purpose, as the seed phrase is not secure when used in a Docker container.